Oliver-Binns/Website/Content/posts/terraform-provider-googleplay.md

 - Safety: Define main roles separately from onboarding users and enforce reviews before access can be granted
 - Documentation: Self-documenting code that shows exactly who has what permissions

-Put simply, Terraform lets you replace manual clicking ("click-ops") through the Google Play Console UI with code that automatically handles user management for you.
+Put simply, Terraform lets you replace manual clicking (“click-ops”) through the Google Play Console UI with code that automatically handles user management for you.

 # How to use it